TIBHannover/TIB-Terminology-Service-Frontend-2.0/README.md

 ### How to develop a new feature/bug?

 We first create a new branch from "master" branch.
 After finishing, we merge the branch first to the Test branch for testing.
-It the test is accepted, then we merge the branch to the master and remove it.
+If the test is accepted, then we merge the branch to the master and remove it.

 **Important** Please always create the new branch from the "master" branch